systemli/prometheus-jitsi-meet-exporter/dashboards/README.md

 * Contains a mix of system and jitsi metrics
 * [Available in this repo](https://github.com/de-johannes/prometheus-jitsi-meet-exporter/blob/master/dashboards/jitsi-meet-dashboard-example.json)
-* Tested with Kubernetes Rancher 2.6 on Ubuntu 20.04 LTS on Hetzner Dedicated an Cloud Servers
+* Tested with Kubernetes 1.21 and Rancher 2.6 on Ubuntu 20.04 LTS on Hetzner Dedicated an Cloud Servers

 ## Jitsi Meet Dashboard